shahrohan05/FlutterExamples/my_favorites/README.md

 -----------------------------------------------------------------------------------------------------------

-The app has three screens :
+The app has two screens :
-1. Login
-    - User enters his/her name and the user is greeted with toast message (showing if the user is new visitor or an existing one).
-User's favorites list is loaded accordingly.
-2. Items List
+2. Heroes List
-    - List of random items user can set as favorites and the favorited items can also be removed for each user.
+    - List of random heroes user can set as favorites and the favorited heroes can also be removed.
 3. Favorites
-    - List of favorites items for the user.
+    - List of favorite heroes.

-The app state maintains the logged in user and his/her favorite items list.